dmusican/Elegit/_posts/2016-08-02-what-is-resert.markdown

 soft, mixed, hard, merge and keep:

-1. *Soft*: only change the repository, don’t change anything in the index or working directory
+1. *Soft*: only change the repository, don’t change anything in the index or working directory.

-Mixed: (the default) change the repository and reset the files in the index to those stored in the commit (yes actually entirely stored in the commit, see the commit post)
+2. *Mixed*: (the default) change the repository and reset the files in the index to those stored in the commit (yes actually entirely stored in the commit, see the commit post).

-2. *Hard*: reset everything!
-This throws away all changes in the index and working directory and replaces them with the files in the commit
+3. *Hard*: reset everything!
+This throws away all changes in the index and working directory and replaces them with the files in the commit.

-3. *Merge*: resets the index and files in the working directory to what’s stored in the commit, but it keeps files that have unstaged changes in the working directory.
+4. *Merge*: resets the index and files in the working directory to what’s stored in the commit, but it keeps files that have unstaged changes in the working directory.
 An error is thrown and the reset stops if a file is different between the current commit and the one to reset to and has unstaged changes.
 Usually used to undo a ‘merge operation’.

-4. *Keep*: does a hard reset, but aborts if there are local changes in a file that changed between the target commit and the current commit and keeps uncommitted changes in the working directory and index
+5. *Keep*: does a hard reset, but aborts if there are local changes in a file that changed between the target commit and the current commit and keeps uncommitted changes in the working directory and index.

 ___